Understanding Illegal, Unreported, and Unregulated Fishing

 Who is most affected by IUU fishing?

-IUU fishing poses a direct threat to food security and socioeconomic stability in many parts of the world.
+UU fishing poses a direct threat to food security and socioeconomic stability in many parts of the world.
 Developing countries that depend on fisheries for food security and export income are most at risk from IUU fishing.
-For example, total catches in West Africa are estimated to be 40 percent higher than reported catches.
-Many crew members on IUU fishing vessels are from poor and underdeveloped parts of the world, and they often work in unsafe conditions.
+Many crew members on IUU fishing vessels are from underdeveloped parts of the world, and they often work in unsafe conditions.

 What are the economic losses caused by IUU fishing?

 The inherent nature of illegal, unreported, and unregulated fishing makes it difficult to accurately quantify the full global economic impacts resulting from these activities.
 But there is little disagreement that it is in the billions, or even tens of billions, of dollars each year.
 Various studies over the years have assessed regional levels of IUU fishing and estimated global losses, but such estimates are based on data that are now many years old.
-The United Nation’s Food and Agricultural Organization is currently developing regional IUU estimate methodologies that can be regularly updated.
-Implementing the UN’s action plan recommendations will help gauge the actual level of activity and impacts so that they may be appropriately addressed.
+The United Nations Food and Agricultural Organization has developed “Methodologies and indicators for the estimation of the magnitude and impact of IUU fishing.”
+These technical guidelines provide guidance for the estimation and tracking of IUU fishing at the local, national, regional, and global levels.

 How does IUU fishing affect the seafood industry and U.S. consumers?